MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exacquiresharedstarveexclusive.md

 </ul>
 Callers of <b>ExAcquireSharedStarveExclusive</b> usually need quick access to a shared resource in order to save an exclusive accessor from doing redundant work.
 For example, a file system might call this routine to modify a cached resource, such as a BCB pinned in the cache, before the cache manager can acquire exclusive access to the resource and write the cache out to disk.

 Normal kernel APC delivery must be disabled before calling this routine.
-Disable normal kernel APC delivery by calling <a href="..\wdm\nf-wdm-keentercriticalregion.md">KeEnterCriticalRegion</a>.
-Delivery must remain disabled until the resource is released, at which point it can be reenabled by calling <a href="..\wdm\nf-wdm-keleavecriticalregion.md">KeLeaveCriticalRegion</a>.
+Disable normal kernel APC delivery by calling <a href="..\ntddk\nf-ntddk-keentercriticalregion.md">KeEnterCriticalRegion</a>.
+Delivery must remain disabled until the resource is released, at which point it can be reenabled by calling <a href="..\ntddk\nf-ntddk-keleavecriticalregion.md">KeLeaveCriticalRegion</a>.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543219">Disabling APCs</a>.

 ## -see-also

-<a href="..\wdm\nf-wdm-exisresourceacquiredsharedlite.md">ExIsResourceAcquiredSharedLite</a>

 <a href="..\wdm\nf-wdm-exconvertexclusivetosharedlite.md">ExConvertExclusiveToSharedLite</a>

-<a href="..\wdm\nf-wdm-exacquireresourcesharedlite.md">ExAcquireResourceSharedLite</a>

-<a href="..\wdm\nf-wdm-exacquiresharedwaitforexclusive.md">ExAcquireSharedWaitForExclusive</a>